h-attam/h-attam/README.md

 -  🎓 Graduated in Süleyman Demirel University.

--  💼 Currently working at Front-end and react.
+-  💼 Currently working at Front-end and react-native.

 - 🤝🏻 I am open to job offers.